 Something shady could be going on if you detect a huge, unusual surge from one affiliate.
 Large jumps in revenues or leads from affiliates who are generally underperforming should be properly investigated.
 You should be on the lookout for symptoms of attribution theft in any traffic.
 Abnormally high click rates, poor conversion rates, and click-to-action time frames outside of your program’s standards, as well as verified clean traffic, are all key signs of this.

-To ensure that you don’t pay commissions on orders that got cancelled or returned, making sure that your cookie length is the same amount of time as your returns policy means that you decrease the chances of being out of pocket.
+To ensure that you don’t pay commissions on orders that got canceled or returned, making sure that your cookie length is the same amount of time as your returns policy means that you decrease the chances of being out of pocket.
 If you have a 30-day return or cancellation policy, make sure your cookie length is also 30 days.

 Be ready to take action if you discover fraud in any form.
 Document the evidence and issue a violation warning to the affiliate.
 The affiliate may be out of compliance owing to a technical malfunction or something else entirely unrelated and will require more time to rectify the situation.
 However, if the problem recurs or the affiliate is implicated in another fraud attempt, you must remove that affiliate from your program.